While Italian cuisine needs little introduction, regional Tuscan food is a different kettle of anchovies.

 Bistecca alla Fiorentina

 The bistecca alla fiorentina, or Florentine steak, is a meat lover’s dream.
-Essentially a T-bone steak cooked over a wood-fired grill, this is a dish that’s intended to be shared.
+Essentially a T-bone steak cooked over a wood-fired grill, this is a popular Italian dish that’s intended to be shared.
 More than just another steak, the bistecca alla fiorentina is an appreciation of one of the world’s most remarkable cattle breeds, the Chianina.

 The Chianina’s handsome bone-white flanks have been a familiar sight in the Valdichiana region of Tuscany for over two millennia.
 The Etruscans sacrificed them to their gods while their heirs, the Romans, worked them in the fields.
 The tallest and heaviest of all the world’s cattle breeds, the Chianina has more lately been bred for its meat—the most prized in Italy.